simonvh/gimmemotifs-manuscript/manuscript.md

 In addition, these programs tend to have a much more variable performance overall.

+In the benchmark we ran MEME in two different modes (MEME vs. MEMEW in Fig. 2B).
+For the first mode we used MEME with different motif widths, with 10 motifs being reported per individual width.
+From this collection of motifs with different widths, the best performing motif was reported.
+Alternatively, we used MEME with the `minw` and `maxw` options.
+Here, the best motifs are selected by MEME itself.
+In the benchmark reported here, running MEME with various motif widths gives better results, as the both recall at 10% FDR as well the ROC AUC are higher for MEME and compared to MEMEW.
+Of
-Predicted motifs identified using MEME with different motif widths show better performance than running MEME with the `minw` and `maxw` options (MEME vs. MEMEW in Fig. 2B).
-Of the best performing algorithms, both MEME and BioProspector were not specifically developed for ChIP-seq data, however, they consistently outperform most methods created for ChIP-seq data.
+the best performing algorithms, both MEME and BioProspector were not specifically developed for ChIP-seq data, however, they consistently outperform most methods created for ChIP-seq data.
 Of the ChIP-seq motif finders Homer